Which is the best

 world?
 Which is the greatest modern IFV and why?
-Our Top 10 analysis is based on the combined score of
+This Top 10 analysis is based on the combined score of

-protection, firepower, mobility and capacity.
+protection, firepower, mobility and passenger capacity.
 All of the armored

 data.
 This list includes only operational